 Legislation requires each court and county to report annually to the Judicial Council the extent to which it is following established best practices for its collection programs.
 The approved Collections Best Practices can be downloaded below.

 Government Code sections 25257-25259.95 authorize and establish the eligibility criteria for discharging court-ordered debt.
 A discharge from accountability may be completed by the responsible collecting entity for the following case types: infractions, misdemeanors, and felonies.
-For more information and assistance about discharging debt, you may contact the Administrative Office of the Courts Enhanced Collections Unit at: email@example.com
+For more information and assistance about discharging debt, you may contact the Revenue and Collections Unit at: email@example.com

 Delinquent debt imposed by a juvenile court may be referred to FTB-COD for collection